Read our 2017 Report Card for Kildee.

-From Jan 2013 to Oct 2017, Kildee missed 52 of 3,097 roll call votes, which is 1.7%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 3 explanations for these missed votes.
+From Jan 2013 to Dec 2018, Kildee missed 53 of 3,674 roll call votes, which is 1.4%.
+This is better than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|